statpark/MTL-for-MetS/README.md

 Multi-task learning appraoch for prediction of metabolic syndrome(MetS)

 # Example
-create data with 5 classes
+Create data with 5 classes
 ```
 import pandas as pd
 import numpy as np